Sam Stevens betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Stevens's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 59th after posting a score of five-under.
+- In Stevens' most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 59th after posting a score of 5-under.

-- Stevens's best finish at this event came in 2024, when he finished tied for 24th at 10-under.
+- Stevens' best finish at this event came in 2024, when he finished tied for 24th at 10-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.